Plymouth-Sailboat/SailBoatROS/README.md

 roslaunch sailrobot start.launch
 ```

-or
+or if you know the port on which the arduino is connected :

 ```
 roslaunch sailrobot start.launch usb_port:=<port>
 ```

-if you know the port on which the arduino is connected.

 ## Authors